whyboris/utilitarianism.net/content/en/01-introduction-to-utilitarianism.md

 [Chapter 8](/near-utilitarian-alternatives/) examines how robust these practical recommendations are to various departures from strict utilitarian theory.
 While some alternative theories may yield radically divergent practical implications, we argue that a wide range of reasonable views ultimately converge on the core practical recommendation of utilitarian ethics—namely, to use a significant fraction of your time and/or money to do help others, and to try to do so as effectively as possible, without violating commonsense moral constraints.

-Prominent [objections to utilitarianism](/objections-to-utilitarianism/) are addressed in chapter 9.
+Prominent [objections to utilitarianism](/objections-to-utilitarianism/) are addressed in Part II.
 We introduce a "[toolkit](/objections-to-utilitarianism/#the-utilitarians-toolkit)" of general maneuvers available to utilitarians to address a wide range of objections, and then show how this toolkit can be used to address concerns about rights, demandingness, cluelessness, and more.

 ## Conclusion